Menu Close

 i quit

 I am often questioned about why I retired from the ministry.
-I started preaching as a teenage boy and I pastored my first church at age 24.
-Since then I have pastored churches in Ohio, Texas, and Michigan, with my last pastorate being in 2003 (I candidated for several Southern Baptist churches in 2005).
-I have been married over 30 years, and I have spent my entire married life in the ministry.
+I started preaching as a fifteen-year-old boy and I pastored my first church at age twenty-two.
+Since then I have pastored churches in Ohio, Texas, and Michigan, pastoring my last church, Victory Baptist Church in Clare, Michigan, in 2003.
+(I candidated for several Southern Baptist churches in 2005, but decided my heart was no longer in it).

 Acquaintances, family, and friends are often miffed about why I walked away from the ministry.
 Why quit preaching?
 I am often asked.
 Surely there’s a church somewhere for you to pastor?
 Surely you still “want” to pastor?
 If God called you. how can you walk away from his calling?